 #1: LAC: Avatar Compressor (Beta) / Lydia

 An NDMF utility that analyzes your avatar's textures and auto-compresses them to optimal sizes at build time.
 The Booth cover image leads with "200MB → 10MB" and "up to 90%+ reduction," with worked examples in the listing like Original 364.96 MB → After 3.27 MB (99% reduction) to back it up.
-At 13,257 likes, this is the only gimmick & tool release that broke into five-digit territory in January, and it's free.
-That alone reshaped the geography of the month.
+At 16,733 likes as of compilation — roughly 6,000 clear of second place — and free, it reshaped the geography of the month on its own.

 The core of the design is six compression presets — High Quality / Quality / Balanced (default) / Aggressive / Maximum / Custom — picked from a single dropdown, with per-type filters for Main / Normal / Emission / Other textures.
-The tool visualizes a complexity percentage per texture and auto-resizes each to the optimal size (e.g. "Chiffon_Body 23% → 2048×2048 to 256×256," "Chiffon_Costume 32% → 2048×2048 to 512×512"), so you know up front what's being shrunk and what's being preserved.
+The tool visualizes a complexity percentage per texture and auto-resizes each to the optimal size (e.g. "Chiffon_Body 23% → 2048×2048 to 256×256"), so you know up front what's being shrunk and what's being preserved.
 There's also a Freeze toggle for individually protecting textures you don't want compressed, giving an automatic + manual hybrid that lets you fine-tune quality.

-Setup is add a single component, "LAC Texture Compressor," to your avatar.
+Setup is adding a single component, "LAC Texture Compressor," to your avatar.
 Because everything runs through NDMF (Non-Destructive Modular Framework), changes are applied only at build time — your original FBX and texture files are never rewritten.
-If something doesn't sit right, just remove the component and you're back to the original.
-Fully non-destructive, and it plays nicely alongside Modular Avatar and Avatar Optimizer.
+If something doesn't sit right, remove the component and you're back to the original — fully non-destructive, and it plays nicely alongside Modular Avatar and Avatar Optimizer.

 On the distribution side, the tool is MIT-licensed and published on GitHub (github.com/Limitex/avatar-compressor), with bug reports and feature requests handled through Issues.
 ALCOM / VCC users can add it as a one-click vpm repository via the official docs site (lac.limitex.dev), and the Booth UnityPackage itself is an auto-installer built with anatawa12's VPAI — a distribution flow lifted straight out of the OSS playbook and dropped onto Booth.
 The combination of free + MIT + maintained docs at Beta status is what's amplifying its influence across the modding workflow.